poor acceleration

 Two mechanics have driven it the last month and say it's fine

 My husband drove it; thinks it's my imagination, but I know how my car is supposed to run and it isn't performing like it should.
 I know it is an old car but something has to be wrong with it.
 The only other thing I can think of is the transmission, but it's shifting okay.
-Sorry for the novel, but I'm at my wits end!
+Sorry for the novel, but I'm at my wits end!!

-Saturday, May 13th, 2006 AT 5:51 PM
+May 13, 2006 at 5:51 PM

 LOSONE